xrettle/WFGY/TensionUniverse/BlackHole/Q042_dark_energy_and_cosmic_acceleration.md

 ### 5.4 Interpretive note

-These worlds do not claim to explicitly construct internal TU fields from data, nor to decide which world is physically realised.
+These worlds do not claim to explicitly construct internal Tension Universe fields from data, nor to decide which world is physically realised.
 They instead describe the qualitative behaviour of mismatch observables and `Tension_DE` in representative classes of scenarios that are distinguishable at the effective layer.

 ---

 ## 6. Falsifiability and discriminating experiments

 This block specifies experiments and protocols that can test the quality of the Q042 encoding and discriminate between tension patterns in different worlds.
 Each experiment operates at the effective layer and cannot by itself prove or disprove the canonical dark energy problem.
 It can only falsify or support specific encodings.

+Throughout this block, all experiments are assumed to respect the admissible class and fairness constraints in Section 3.4.
+Any change to those constraints is treated as a new encoding.

 ### Experiment 1: Joint real data dark energy tension map